Frequently asked questions

 Whose responsibility is it to handle the 1583 process?

-With iWorkSpaceMail, you are signing up your own clients, therefore it is up to you to obtain the proper IDs and 1583 documentation.
+With iWorkSpaceMail, you are signing up your own members, therefore it is up to you to obtain the proper IDs and 1583 documentation.

-How do I add an additional client to the iWorkSpaceMail platform?
+How do I add an additional member to the iWorkSpaceMail platform?

-To add a single client, navigate to your dashboard>Recipient Admin>Manually Add Recipient.
-Be sure to choose the radial button to correctly have your location bill the recipient, choose the mail plan, and enter the customer information.
+To add a single member, navigate to your dashboard>Recipient Admin>Manually Add Recipient.
+Be sure to choose the option to have your location bill the recipient.
+Choose the virtual recipient plan, and select a plan from the dropdown.
+Click the checkbox that the recipient has documents.
+Enter the recipient data.
+If the member has a business, add it in the ‘Additional Name’ field.
 Click 'Add Recipient.'
-This will assign a mailbox number to the customer and send them an email with their login credentials and mailbox address information.
+This will assign a mailbox number to the member and send them an email with their login credentials, mailbox address information, and a link to download the iWorkSpaceMail member app.

 Do you provide iWorkSpaceMail customer service?

 iWorkSpaceMail technology enables you to offer digital mailbox service to your members.
 Therefore, you are responsible to provide support to your members if they have questions, just like you do with other customer service issues at your workspace.
-However, should you have any software related questions or an issue you cannot resolve, we would be happy to assist you.
+However, should you have any software related questions, we would be happy to assist you.

 How much should I charge my iWorkSpaceMail clients for the digital mailbox service?

-Can I use iPostal1 shipping labels for my iWorkSpaceMail clients?
+Can I use iPostal1 shipping labels for my iWorkSpaceMail members?

-Yes, you can, and we recommend that you do to take advantage of the discounts from UPS that we pass on to you.
-In addition, you will be able to print a shipping label directly from your Admin Portal as the last step in a shipping task - no need to re-enter shipping information into another system.
+Yes.
+We recommend that you take advantage of the carrier discounts that we pass on to you.
 When you process the task, you will be given the option to choose an iPostal1 label or your own shipping label.
 If you choose to use the iPostal1 label, the cost of the label will be posted to your next invoice.
-The difference between the price the client pays to you and the label cost is your margin.
+The difference between the price the member pays to you and the label cost is your margin.

-Do my clients need to schedule pickups using their iWorkSpaceMail app?
+Do my members need to schedule pickups using their iWorkSpaceMail app?

-We recommend having your clients schedule their pickups using the app, enabling you to process and easily mark mail items as picked up within the system.
+We recommend having your members schedule their pickups using the app, enabling you to process and easily mark mail items as picked up within the system.
 It ensures the chain of custody of mail is complete and helps you track which items you are still responsible for as the CMRA.
-You should inform members about the process for setting appointments.
-Let them know that having an appointment will allow you to be ready for them when they come in.
-This will be a time saver for them!
-However, if a client stops by to pick up mail without an appointment, you can quickly and easily process a pickup by using the Utility App.

-What if I need to remove an iWorkSpaceMail customer from the system?
+What if I need to remove an iWorkSpaceMail member from the system?

 How does the payment process work?